thomgrand/fim-python/paper.md

 In practice, this problem is often associated with computing the earliest arrival times $\phi$ of a wave from a set of given starting points $\mathbf{x}_0$ through a heterogeneous medium (i.e. different velocities are assigned throughout the medium).
 This equation yields infinitely many weak solutions [@evans_partial_2010] and can thus not be straight-forwardly solved using standard Finite Element approaches.

-``fim-python`` implements the Fast Iterative Method (FIM) purely in Python to solve the anisotropic eikonal equation by finding its unique viscosity solution.
+``fim-python`` implements the Fast Iterative Method (FIM), proposed in [@fu_fast_2013], purely in Python to solve the anisotropic eikonal equation by finding its unique viscosity solution.
 In this scenario, we compute $\phi$ on tetrahedral/triangular meshes or line networks for a given $D$, $\mathbf{x}_0$ and $g$.
 The method is implemented both on the CPU using [``numba``](https://numba.pydata.org/) and [``numpy``](https://numpy.org/), as well as the GPU with the help of [``cupy``](https://cupy.dev/) (depends on [CUDA](https://developer.nvidia.com/cuda-toolkit)).
 The library is meant to be easily and rapidly used for repeated evaluations on a mesh.